Flowerz-IL/FlowerzAPI/README.md

     "__v": 0
   }
 ```

 ##### Properties
 * id : *String*-- The flowerBouquet's id.
 This attribute is generated automatically.
 * color: *String*-- The color of the flowerBouquet.
 * price: *Number* -- The price of the flowerBouquet.
 * size: *String* -- The size of the bouquet (S,M,L,XL).
 * productDescription: *String* -- A description of the flowerBouquet.
-* productImage: *URL* -- An image of the flowerBouquet.
+* productImage: *String* -- An image of the flowerBouquet.
 * occasionStyle: *String* -- The product style of occasion.
 * isMixed: *Boolean* -- Flower bouquet diversity.

+---

 ## Authentication

 FlowerzAPI require authentication for some of its requests.
 However, some operations are open and does not require authentication to get data.

+---

 ## JSON Schema

 FlowerzAPI resources support JSON Schema.

+---

 ## Encoding
 FlowerzAPI provides JSON as the data format.